-1. the financial report of Carindale Property Trust is in accordance with the Corporations Act 2001, including:

-- (i) giving a true and fair view of the financial position as at 30 June 2011 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - 2. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- a. the financial report of Carindale Property Trust is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Trust's financial position as at 30 June 2012 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in the notes.